-The entire state of California is categorized as being in at least a "severe drought" condition this summer, but some residents are affected more than others.
+The entire state of California is categorized as being in at least a "severe drought" condition, but some residents are affected more than others.

 Montecito, the wealthiest suburb in Santa Barbara County, began rationing water in February and prohibited the refilling of swimming pools.
 The city has cut its water use by 48%, but several hundred residents continue to flout the limits and are on track to pay $4 million in fines by the end of 2014.

 In a nearly unanimous vote, California lawmakers Aug.
 13 approved a $7.5 billion water bond measure to be added to the November ballot.
 Gov. Jerry Brown signed the measure soon afterwards.

 Silicon Valley entrepreneur Sean Parker has donated $1 million to support two ballot measures backed by Gov. Jerry Brown-- including the $7.5 billion water bond measure that lawmakers put on the ballot in August.

 "We've got a real water bond, and we've got Democrats and Republicans that are more unified than I've ever seen, probably, in my life… the future of California needs a lot of water and we've got to use it in the best way possible."

 The bond was first proposed in 2009 at over $11 billion, but was twice kept off the ballot out of fears that it would be defeated.
 The revised water plan calls for: $2.7 billion for storage; $1.5 billion for watershed restoration; $900 million for groundwater projects; and $725 million for recycling.